sharetribe/sharetribe/UPGRADE.md

 ## Unreleased

+## Upgrade from 5.7.1 to 5.8.0

+This release doesn't require any extra actions.

 ## Upgrade from 5.7.0 to 5.7.1

 This is a bug fix release and does not require any extra actions.